 Best time to go on a road trip from Ottawa to PEI

 The road trip from Ottawa to Prince Edward Island can be done any time of the year as the attractions are indoors and outdoors.
 However, if you plan to enjoy the beaches on the way (as we suspect you might), summer might just be the preferred time to visit.

 The peak season in PEI is in summer due to its great weather and warm temperatures that fluctuate between 70-80 degrees Fahrenheit.
 However, being the popular season, you'll find that the island will be crowded during this season and prices will also be at their peak.

 If you travel in winter, you will get to enjoy picturesque snowy scenery.
 However, make sure to check road warnings as temperatures drop below 30 degrees, especially in parts of the New Brunswick Route.
 You can expect some snowfall during these colder months as well.

 Spring and fall will bring beautiful natural scenery, think blossoming flowers or foliage that looks like it is on fire.
 With temperatures averaging around 40-45 degrees, you'll need to pack something warm, but it'll still be pleasant enough to enjoy the outdoor attractions and parks.

 For a trip with a bang, why not time your visit for a festival or two?
-If you are visiting in summer, make sure to check out Cavendish Beach Music Festival in July and the Charlottetown Festival throughout the summer season.
+If you are visiting in the summer, make sure to check out the Cavendish Beach Music Festival in July and the Charlottetown Festival throughout the summer season.